HPSCTerrSys/TSMP/doc/content/setup_tsmp/input_enkfpf.md

 ### DA:da_crns_depth_tol ###

+`DA:da_crns_depth_tol`: (double) Convergence criteria for weighting procedure that "generate[s] a weighted average of [soil-moisture] point measurements that can be compared with [...] [a] CRNS product" (Schrön et al, 2017 http://dx.doi.org/10.5194/hess-21-5009-2017)

+Only used if CRNS-observations are turned on by adding parameter `depth` in observation input.

-`DA:da_crns_depth_tol`: (double) Relevant to assimilating PF averaged soil moisture data only for the modelled CRNS data in Schroen etal in HESS 2017.
-This is a convergence criteria (between 0 and 1) for the averaging skin depth.
+Relevant to assimilating PF averaged soil moisture data only for the modelled CRNS data in Schroen etal in HESS 2017.

+This is a convergence criteria (between 0 and 1) for the averaging skin depth (compare the weighting procedure described in Schrön et al, 2017, section 2.3).

 ## Parameter Summary ##